holepunchto/hyper-dht-prom-alias-rpc/README.md

 # DHT Prom Alias RPC

-Protomux RPC for registering aliases with a dht-prometheus service.
+Protomux RPC for registering aliases with a DHT-Prometheus service.